2008 Florida Amendment 2: Results

 On November 4, 2008, polls closed in the entire State of Florida at 7 pm CT and according to election reports that late evening via the St. Petersburg Times, Amendment 2 had passed.
 The amendment was ultimately passed with 61.92% in favor and 38.08% opposed.
 It won by a margin of 3.84%, as the amendment required electoral threshold of 60%.
 In the Florida 2008 election, Barack Obama voters as a whole voted 57% against Amendment 2 while John McCain voters voted 81% in favor of the legislation.
 Republican Governor Charlie Crist publicly supported Amendment 2.
 Monroe County was the only county to have a majority of the voters reject the amendment by a margin of 1,580 votes.
-Monroe County is home to a large LGBT community, particularly in Key West.
+Monroe County is home to a large LGBTQ community, particularly in Key West.
 Due to the influence of this community, Monroe County was the only county in Florida to reject 2008 Florida Amendment 2, which banned same-sex marriage and civil unions in the state.
 The amendment passed in the state with 60% of the vote.
 Florida joined California and Arizona, along with 26 previous states that approved other same-sex marriage bans such as this.